beno/ios8bug/README.md

 Crashing bug in shipping versions of iOS 8.
 This is a simple UITabbarController -> UINavigationController -> UIViewController combination with a UICollectionView.
 Works fine in iOS7, crashes hard in the shipping iOS8.
 A bug has been filed with Apple but no response so far.

+To reproduce the bug, click on the Edit / Back buttons once or twice.

 Sample of the log produced:

     Thread 1Queue : com.apple.main-thread (serial)